Skip to content

 A real interview, not a static prompt

-GAIA is designed for live voice interaction.
-Candidates do not just record a monologue; they answer, pause, clarify, and respond to follow-ups in a flow that feels closer to a human screen.
+GAIA runs a real two-way interview rather than a static prompt, because it is designed for live voice interaction.
+Candidates do not record a monologue, they answer, pause, clarify, and respond to follow-ups in a flow that feels closer to a human screen.

 The hiring team still controls the role, questions, rubric, language, and evaluation boundaries.
 GAIA operates inside that plan instead of inventing a separate interview.